KI-labs/kaos/docs/getting-started/quick-start.md

 ```

 {% hint style="success" %}
-The output from `kaos build` is a **successfully running endpoint**.
+The output from `kaos build deploy` is a **successfully running endpoint**.
 Note that this endpoint can be shared for collaborative development!
 {% endhint %}

 Further info on sharing a running endpoint is detailed [here](../usage/high-level-usage/infrastructure-deployment.md#sharing-running-endpoint).